AdaCore/spark2014/docs/lrm/source/packages.rst

-   * For each ``global_item`` in the Global aspect which denotes a state abstraction whose **null** refinement is visible at the point of the Refined_Global aspect specification, shall be omitted, or if required by the syntax of a ``global_specification`` replaced by a **null** in the the Refined_Global aspect.
+   * For each ``global_item`` in the Global aspect which denotes a state abstraction whose **null** refinement is visible at the point of the Refined_Global aspect specification, the Refined_Global specification shall be omitted, or if required by the syntax of a ``global_specification`` replaced by a **null** in the Refined_Global aspect.

    * For each ``global_item`` in the Global aspect which does not denote such a state abstraction, the Refined_Global specification